Course Policies

 About

-- Fair division algorithms; and
+- Fair representation; and

 - Algorithmic fairness.